 The nearly limitless number of sunscreen choices can be confusing—if you guess wrong, you will literally get burned.
 Follow these golden rules for finding the best and most protective sunscreen options.

 Most dermatologists recommend using sun protection factor (SPF) of at least 30.
 “Generally, the amount of protection going from SPF 30 to 50 is about 3 percent more effective—from 95 percent to 97.5 percent,” says surgical oncologist James Lewis, MD, director of the Melanoma and Soft Tissue Tumor Service at the University of Tennessee Medical Center.
 Most people aren’t perfect when applying sunscreen, so it’s better to start with a higher number for extra coverage.
-“Any SPF less than 30 really doesn’t afford you the level of sun protection that you need,” says Deanne Mraz Robinson, MD, a dermatologist in Connecticut.
+“Any SPF less than 30 really doesn’t afford you the level of sun protection that you need,” says Deanne Mraz Robinson, MD, FAAD, and President and Co-Founder of Modern Dermatology.
 Be sure to avoid these 7 mistakes with sunscreen.

 The sun emits several types of ultraviolet light, so it’s important you protect against all of them.
 “The two most important things to look for on the label are ‘broad spectrum,’ which indicates the sunscreen protects against ultraviolet A (UVA) and ultraviolet B (UVB), and the SPF rating, which indicates how well it protects against UVB,” says Sejal Shah, MD, a dermatologist and RealSelf contributor.
 Most sunblock products include several sunscreens, so look for the words “broad spectrum” to make sure you’ve got a product worth buying.
 “The FDA has approved 17 different sunscreen filters, all with different wavelengths that they protect,” says Fayne Frey, MD, a dermatologist in West Nyack, New York.
 “For this reason, the vast majority of sunscreens are formulated with more than one sunscreen filter to cover a broader range of wavelengths.
 I tell my patients to use broad spectrum.
 It covers both UVB rays and a significant portion of the UVA spectrum.”